 For this topic, the useful discipline is to separate the editorial lesson from the catalog evidence.
 The article gives you the framing, but the robot pages tell you what each product actually ships with today: sensor stack, connectivity methods, listed price, release timing, category, and support-relevant compatibility notes.
 The manufacturer pages then show whether you are looking at a one-off launch, a broader lineup pattern, or a company that spans multiple categories.
 That layered workflow reduces the risk of buying on a single marketing phrase or a single support FAQ.

-Treat the article as the explanation layer and the linked robot plus component pages as the implementation layer.
-That combination makes it easier to separate router- or protocol-level friction from model-level setup quirks when you compare Figure 03, 4NE-1 Mini, and 4NE-1.
+The fastest win is to keep the article’s editorial framing tied to real product pages.
+That way you can test whether Figure 03, 4NE-1 Mini, and 4NE-1 still make sense once price, category, release timing, and surrounding manufacturer context are visible in one place.
 If you want a quick working shortlist, open Compare Figure 03, 4NE-1 Mini, and 4NE-1 next, then keep this article open as the reasoning layer while you compare structured data side by side.

 Practical Takeaway